simwak/calavera/docs/fast-setup/README.md

 ```

 Tested on Ubuntu (ubuntu-focal-20.04-amd64-server-20201026) with t3.xlarge and 200 GB disk space.
-You need a lot of disk space for all components, otherwise they get evicated and the deployment fails.
+You need a lot of disk space for all components, otherwise they get evicted and the deployment fails.

 ``` bash
 export USER=$(whoami)